-- 11. Microscopic: Something that is microscopic is very, very large. (frowning face) - 12.
-Cooperate: When people cooperate, they work together to accomplish something. (smiling face) - 13.
-Destructive: If something is destructive, it is helpful and tries to make things better. (frowning face) - 14.
-Transparent: A window is transparent, which means you can see through it. (smiling face) - 15.
+- 11. Social: Social insects are ones that live by themselves. (frowning face) - 12.
+Adapt: To adapt means to change in order to live in new situations. (smiling face) - 13.
+Cooperate: When people cooperate, they argue and fight all the time. (frowning face) - 14.
+Solitary: Solitary insects are the ones that live by themselves. (smiling face) - 15.
 Foe: A foe is an enemy or an opponent. (smiling face)